jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 2.6.4 Delayed Cycles

+Add something here.

 ### 2.7 PCI Driven PCI Data Cycle (DMA)

-This section relates only to direct memory access (DMA) actions agains AmigaPCI board resources.
-This can include memory, hard drive controller, or chipset memory spaces.
+This section relates only to direct memory access (DMA) actions against AmigaPCI board resources.
 All DMA accesses to AmigaPCI resources are handled as memory space access only.
 Other PCI command types are not accepted.
-DMA actions among the PCI devices themselves already adhear to the PCI specifications and require no special description or handling of data.
 When a PCI device requests the bus, the bus arbiter will grant access to the bus, as described in section X.X.X.
-No further action is necessary except to withdraw the bus grant when appropriate.

-<B>CONCERN: WE NEED TO TELL THE DIFFERENCE BETWEEN AN ACCESS TO ANOTHER PCI DEVICE VS ACCESS TO THE AMIGA BOARD!!</B>
+Signaling must be provided so the Local PCI Bridge can respond properly to address space access of AmigaPCI resources, otherwise there would be no way for the Local PCI Bridge to know if the cycle is addressing another PCI device or memory space on the AmigaPCI.
+DMA actions among the PCI devices themselves adhear to PCI specifications and require no special description or handling on our part.

 #### 2.7.1.
 PCI DMA Normal Read Cycle